-Moving with your family to a new home can be stressful particularly when looking for schooling, this page provides a useful guide to education in Jersey, from nursey schools to higher education.
-This information is also available to download in our guide Education in Jersey.
-For more information about moving to Jersey please get in touch with a member of the team on +44(0)1534 440604 or email email@example.com.
+Moving with your family to a new home can be stressful particularly when looking for schools.
+This page is a useful guide on education in Jersey, from nursery schools to higher education.
+For more information about moving to Jersey please contact a member of the team on +44(0)1534 440604 or email email@example.com.
 More information can also be found in our Key Information section.

 On this page: